T20X/notes/C++Expressions.md

 Each C++ expression(an operator with its operands, a literal, a variable name, etc.) is characterized by two independent properties : a type and a value category.Each expression has some non-reference type, and each expression belongs to exactly one of the three primary value categories : prvalue, xvalue, and lvalue.

+const T& can be initialized from any value category, but overload resolution will prefer T&& over const T& for rvalues if there are functions accepting both.
+(This is why copy constructors can fill the role of a missing move constructor.)

 ## glvalue

 Formal Definition: A glvalue is an expression whose evaluation determines the identity of an object or function.